dayer4b/anselmh.github.com/_posts/2013-06-03-open-device-labs-smashingmag.md

 ## netawards

 On Friday, May 31th 2013 I flew to London early in the morning to participate the .netmag **[netawards](http://www.thenetawards.com/) 2013**.
 I was nominated with the **[opendevicelab.com](http://opendevicelab.com/) project** as Game Changer Of The Year together with Christian "The Schepp" Schäfer and Jay Meissner.
 We are still super excited about the nomination itself.
-We didn't won the award but appreciate all support and help!
+We haven't won the award but appreciate all support and help!
 I also met many new people from the web scene and had good conversations and a great time!

 ![Photo of the awesome location of netawards 2013, a big old decorated hall](http://img.anselmhannemann.netdna-cdn.com/img/blog/netawards-1.jpg)